JaiWillems/celest/README.md

 **Description**
 This method saves the class data to the local working directory.
 **Parameters**
-`fileName`: str representing the file name.
+`fileName`: str representing the output file name.
+The output file can be a .txt or .csv file.
+`delimiter`: str of length 1 representing the feild delimiter for the output file.
 **Returns**
 None
 **Usage**
-All instance variables must be initiated.
+It is recommended to use a tab delimiter for .txt files and a comma delimiter for .csv files.
+Will return an error if fileName already exists in the current working directory.
 **Example**
 ```python
 from celest import Satellite